|Elliott Sound Products||Beginners' Guide to Electronics - Part 1|

 Capacitors are rated in Farads, and the standard symbol is 'C' or 'F', depending upon the context.
 A Farad is so big that capacitors are most commonly rated in micro-Farads (µF).
 The Greek letter (lower case) Mu (µ) is the proper symbol, but 'u' is available on keyboards, and is far more common.
 Because of the nature of capacitors, they are also rated in very much smaller units than the micro-Farad - the units used are ...

-milli-Farads (mF) should be used for large values, but are generally avoided because of the US's continued use of the ancient terminology.
+milli-Farads (mF) should be used for large values, but the term is generally avoided because of the continued use of the ancient terminology (mainly in the US).
 When I say ancient, I mean it - these terms date back to the late 1920s or so.
-Any time you see the term 'mF', it almost certainly means µF - especially if the source is the US.
+Any time you see the term 'mF', it almost certainly means µF - especially if the source is the USA.
 You may need to determine the correct value from its usage in the circuit.

 A capacitor with a value of 100nF may also be written as 0.1µF (especially in the US, but elsewhere as well).
 A capacitor marked on a schematic as 2n2 has a value of 2.2nF, or 0.0022µF.
 It may also be written (or marked) as 2,200pF or 222.
 These are all equivalent, and although this may appear confusing (it is), it is important to understand the different terms that are applied.